 Study with an Herb School or Herbalist Contrary to Christianity

-Unfortunately, there are some herbalists and herb schools who so strongly oppose Christianity that they could be considered antagonists of the faith.
+Unfortunately, some herbalists and herb schools oppose Christianity so aggressively that they could be considered antagonists of the faith.

 Some of these herbalists refer to themselves as witches or shamans and their approach to herbalism is likely to make most Christians very uncomfortable.

 I don’t recommend studying with a school or person who is hostile to Christianity.
 There are so many other herb study options available that it’s simply not necessary.
 However, there’s no black-and-white answer as to how much anti-biblical teaching or influence is too much, so this is definitely a gray area.

 When you find an herb school you’re interested in while searching online, you can check out many of their free resources to get a feel for what their paid program is like.
 They likely offer free blog articles, but also look for free downloads, podcasts, YouTube channels, and email newsletters.

 After digesting their free material for a few months, you should have a feel for whether or not the program is a good match for you.

 What’s the Best Way for a Christian to Learn About Herbs?